-The Fair Work Commission recently found that the dismissal of a Sydney bus driver for using his mobile phone while driving was unfair because of the employer’s
+The Fair Work Commission recently found that the dismissal of a Sydney bus driver for using his mobile phone while driving was unfair because of the employer’s unclear safety policy.

 In November 2015, a bus driver employed by Hillsbus Co was dismissed for creating a serious safety risk by using a mobile phone while driving.
 The employee claimed unfair dismissal because he was not speaking on the mobile phone but was using it to play music.
-In fact, the phone did not have
+In fact, the phone did not have a SIM card installed and the employee did not consider himself to be using a phone.
+The phone was on the dashboard and the driver admitted to tapping the phone and looking at it a few times during the journey.

 Senior Deputy President Drake found that the dismissal was harsh because the employee genuinely believed that he had converted the phone into a music broadcasting device.
 Hillsbus was ordered to reinstate the employee, and both parties were advised to agree on compensation, or if no agreement could be made, Fair Work Australia would review submissions from both parties.